 Ontarians can keep their health benefits and be out of the province for up to 212 days (approximately seven months) in any 12-month period.
-While this is one of the longest allowable travel periods in Canada, Ontario does not have a policy that allows residents to travel the rest of the year without risk of losing their benefits.
+Ontario does not have a policy that allows residents to travel the rest of the year without risk of losing their benefits.